jwadolowski/cookbook-cq/README.md

 ### Usage

+---

+Similar to `cq_package` please make sure you named your resources variously if more than a single CQ/AEM instance is deployed and managed by Chef on a single server.

+---

-More comprehensive examples can be found here:
+Detailed examples can be found here:

 * [recipes/_osgi_config_create_regular.rb](recipes/_osgi_config_create_regular.rb)
 * [recipes/_osgi_config_create_factory.rb](recipes/_osgi_config_create_factory.rb)